 - Voice-guided turn-by-turn directions in third-party navigation apps

 - Drivers can mark locations visited and departed to keep track of progress

 - Drivers can store and search information about any stop on any route they’ve been placed on

 Turn-by-turn navigation is handled by a third party app, which means more switching around.
 Addresses from Route4Me are also sent to Google Maps and other popular navigation apps as a lat/long coordinate which can potentially be confusing for the driver, since they will be missing some of the address information, critical for a speedy delivery.
 There is also no “pin-drop” function —ideal for deliveries to places like construction sites where there may not be an address just yet.

 App Store Description: Onfleet makes it easy for you to complete deliveries, quickly and efficiently.
 Onfleet Driver is used with the Onfleet last mile delivery platform.

-Onfleet customers range from multi-national couriers, retailers, and distributors to on-demand delivery startups.
+Onfleet customers range from multi-national couriers, retailers, and distributors to on-demand delivery startups, trying to achieve the best delivery experience.
 Their customers deliver everything from food and beverages to parcels to pharmaceuticals.